helidon-io/helidon/docs/mp/guides/graalnative.md

 That said, native images do have some [limitations][limitations], and for long running applications where startup and footprint are less of a priority, the Java SE HotSpot VM might be more appropriate.

-For information about creating custom Java runtime images see [Custom Runtime Images with `jlink`][custom-runtime-images-with-jlink].
+For information about creating custom Java runtime images see [Custom Runtime Images with `jlink`](../../mp/guides/jlink-image.md).

 > [!NOTE]
 > When building Helidon using native-image, we check features on classpath, and warn if there is a problem or restriction of support